Other / mixed grade configuration · Mooresville, NC

 How many students attend South Elementary?

 South Elementary has 466 students enrolled.
-It is a other school in Mooresville, NC.
+It is a public school in Mooresville, NC.

 What is the student-teacher ratio at South Elementary?